bissakov/handmade-hero/README.md

 # Prerequisites
 python -m pip install rich cpplint clang-format

+# Build using CMake
+cmake --build .\build\

-# Build the project for x86 or x64 (default is x64)
+# Or using Python for x86 or x64 (default is x64)
 python build.py --arch x64

-# Or directly using build.bat script
+# Or using build.bat script
 ./build.bat x64

 # Run the project